veryraregaming/magisk-furtif-pi5/README.md

 python3 build.py
 ```

-Two zip files will be generated in the same folder, grab the right architecture.
+Zip fils will be generated in builds.